SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.0.0.md

 When a filtered alarm tab page contained a correlated alarm, in some cases, the base alarms would not be shown when Correlation tracking was disabled.

-#### DataMiner Cube - Settings: Alarm tab page of type “sliding window” added for a particular group would not be shown to the users in that group \[ID_26902\]
+#### DataMiner Cube - Settings: Alarm tab page of type 'sliding window' added for a particular group would not be shown to the users in that group \[ID_26902\]

 When, in the settings for a particular group, you created a new alarm tab page of type “sliding window” and then changed the size of the sliding window, in some cases, the tab page would not be shown to the users in that group, even when the Enforce Alarm Console pages option was enabled.